Tips for participating in City Council meetings

 There are several opportunities to provide the specific kind of public comment you want to contribute during the meetings.

-• Study session: These are just what the name says.
-City Council studies an issue through in-depth presentations and discussions.
-One segment of public input occurs during these sessions that provides you the opportunity to comment on the issue being studied.
+• Study Sessions: These are just what the name says.
+The City Council studies an issue through in-depth presentations and discussions.
+To comment on the issues being studied, you can provide written public comment online at LakewoodSpeaks.org.

 Watching meetings